Subscription Modal Banner

 Your credit score may also affect how much premium you’ll pay for your car or life insurance.
 You can get a discount on insurance rates with a good credit score, while a bad credit score can cost you higher premiums.

-Your potential employers may conduct background checks and even avail of the employment history check service from credit bureaus in the Philippines.
+Your potential employers may conduct background checks, or even avail of the employment history check service from credit bureaus in the Philippines.
 They may also look specifically at your credit score or credit report to determine how responsible you are as a potential employee.

 How to Check Your Credit Score in the Philippines